huntdatacenter/docs/docs/do-science/hunt-workbench/getting-started/5-rstudio.md

 For example, the above example installs the [dplyr package](https://anaconda.org/conda-forge/r-dplyr).

-3. When the installation is complete, open _RStudio_ or _R_ in your workbench and load your new package:
+3. When the installation is complete, open _RStudio_ or _R_ in your workbench (look further down for guide on [how to use R in terminal](https://docs.hdc.ntnu.no/do-science/hunt-workbench/getting-started/rstudio/#:~:text=activate%20r%2Dbase-,%23,-How%20can%20I)) and load your new package:

 ```bash
 # -- Principal example